 4. CONCLUSION

 The wilt tolerant rootstock is shy in rooting habit.
-Our study shows the effect of different season on plant growth and different size of explants on propagation of interspecific wilt tolerant rootstock.
-It showed the various plant growth characters like rooting frequency, regeneration frequency, plant height and shoot girth were enhanced by season and days taken for root initiation, rooting percentage, number of primary and secondary roots, length and diameter of primary roots were depended on size of explants.
-This study supports the season July to September and 10 cm explants size have the great potentials to overcome the problem the mass multiplication problem of interspecific wilt tolerant rootstock.
-This can be tested for other crop also for mass multiplication.
+Our study showed the effect of different seasons on plant growth and different size of explants on propagation of interspecific wilt tolerant rootstock.
+It showed that various plant growth characters like rooting frequency, regeneration frequency, plant height and shoot girth were enhanced by season and days taken for root initiation, rooting percentage, number of primary and secondary roots, length and diameter of primary roots were depended on size of explants.
+This study indicates that July to September season and 10 cm explants size have the great potential to overcome the mass multiplication problem of interspecific wilt tolerant rootstock in guava.
+This can also be tested for other crops with regard to mass multiplication.

 REFERENCES